datadee-boop/Tableau-Dashboard-Projects/README.md

 - **Visualization type:** Interactive map
 - **Features:**
   - Dynamic country filter
   - Reveals values for each of the five pillars per country

+The map dashboard was designed in **Figma** for a user-friendly and visually appealing layout before being imported into Tableau, combining elegant design with dynamic data exploration.

 This enables a comparative view of digital life quality factors across countries globally.